TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 -------------------------------------------------

 It can be very useful to initialize an Object at the Moment of instantiating it.
-Surely there will be a certain number of coaches built in right away when a new cruise liner is created - so that the future guest will not be forced to sleep in emergency accommodation.
-So we can define the number of coaches right when instantiating.
+Surely there will be a certain number of cabins built in right away when a new cruise liner is created - so that the future guest will not be forced to sleep in emergency accommodation.
+So we can define the number of cabins right when instantiating.
 The processing of the given value is done in a Method automatically called on creation of an Object, the so called *Constructor*.
 This special Method always has the name :php:`__construct()` (the